scikit-activeml/scikit-activeml/README.rst

 - `Stream-based Active Learning -- Getting Started <https://scikit-activeml.github.io/scikit-activeml-docs/generated/tutorials/20_stream_getting_started.ipynb>`_,
 - and `Batch Stream-based Active Learning with Pool Query Strategies <https://scikit-activeml.github.io/scikit-activeml-docs/generated/tutorials/21_stream_batch_with_pool_al.ipynb>`_.

+Two simple examples illustrating the straightforwardness of implementing active learning cycles with our Python package ``skactiveml`` are given in the following.

 Pool-based Active Learning
 ##########################

-The following code implements an active learning cycle with 20 iterations using a Gaussian process classifier and uncertainty sampling.
+The following code snippet implements an active learning cycle with 20 iterations using a Gaussian process classifier and uncertainty sampling.
 To use other classifiers, you can simply wrap classifiers from ``sklearn`` or use classifiers provided by ``skactiveml``.
 Note that the main difficulty using active learning with ``sklearn`` is the ability to handle unlabeled data, which we denote as a specific value (``MISSING_LABEL``) in the label vector ``y``.
 More query strategies can be found in the documentation.

 .. code-block:: python

     import numpy as np
-    import matplotlib.pyplot as plt
     from sklearn.gaussian_process import GaussianProcessClassifier
     from sklearn.datasets import make_blobs
     from skactiveml.pool import UncertaintySampling
     from skactiveml.utils import unlabeled_indices, MISSING_LABEL
     from skactiveml.classifier import SklearnClassifier
-    from skactiveml.visualization import plot_decision_boundary, plot_utilities

     # Generate data set.
     X, y_true = make_blobs(n_samples=200, centers=4, random_state=0)
     y = np.full(shape=y_true.shape, fill_value=MISSING_LABEL)

-    # GaussianProcessClassifier needs initial training data otherwise a warning will
-    # be raised by SklearnClassifier.
-Therefore, the first 10 instances are used as
+    # Use the first 10 instances are initial training data.
-    # training data.
     y[:10] = y_true[:10]

     # Create classifier and query strategy.
-    clf = SklearnClassifier(GaussianProcessClassifier(random_state=0),classes=np.unique(y_true), random_state=0)
+    clf = SklearnClassifier(
+        GaussianProcessClassifier(random_state=0),
+        classes=np.unique(y_true),
+        random_state=0
+    )
     qs = UncertaintySampling(method='entropy')

     # Execute active learning cycle.